Eloquas/Eloverit/replit.md

   - Optimized for fast loading on 3G networks
   - LinkedIn OAuth integration preserved on mobile devices
 - ✅ **Grouped Navigation System (January 2025):** Modern sidebar with collapsible groups
-  - Sales Engines group containing LinkedIn Posts, Eloquas AI, and Outreach MVP
+  - Outbound Engine group containing LinkedIn Messaging, Email Messaging, and Cadence and Delivery
   - Expandable/collapsible navigation with hover tooltips for collapsed state
   - Visual indicators for active states and grouped items
   - Enhanced UX with gradient backgrounds and modern transitions